insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/asyncio.rst

 .. _asyncio:

+.. currentmodule:: oracledb

 **************************************************
 Concurrent Programming with asyncio and Pipelining
 **************************************************

-:ref:`concurrentprogramming` and :ref:`Oracle Database Pipelining <pipelining>`
+:ref:`concurrentprogramming` and :ref:`Oracle Database Pipelining
-significantly enhances the overall performance and responsiveness of applications.
+<pipelining>` significantly enhances the overall performance and responsiveness
+of applications.

 .. _concurrentprogramming: